hkroger/cdh-vagrant/README.md

 ## Introduction

-Setting up a Hadoop ecosystem for learning, developing, and testing is a time consuming task if not done properly.
+Setting up a Hadoop ecosystem for learning, developing, and testing could be a time consuming task.
 [Cloudera](https://www.cloudera.org) offers a guide for installing a Proof-of-Concept version of their Hadoop platform called [Cloudera Data Hub (CDH)](https://www.cloudera.com/documentation/enterprise/latest/topics/cm_ig_non_production.html#install_embedded_db).
 This repositori aims to automate the configuration of a cluster in a local machine using [Virtualbox](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com/). **Note:** The guide explains how to install CDH Express Edition, that is good for learning and testing, but not for production or commercial use.